ServiceNow adds new AI and low-code development features

 Among the highlights in Quebec are ITOM Predictive AIOps, which builds on ServiceNow’s Loom acquisition in January 2020.
 TOM Predictive AIOps aims to give users deeper insights into their digital operations to minimize and fix issues before they become real problems.

 AIOps, short for AI for IT operations, is a category of products that enhance IT by leveraging AI to analyze data from tools and devices.
-Research and Markets anticipates it’ll be a $14.3 billion market by 2025.
+Research and Markets anticipates it will grow by $14.3 billion to be a $20.1 billion market by 2027.
 That might be a conservative projection in light of the pandemic, which is forcing IT teams to increasingly conduct their work remotely.
 In lieu of access to infrastructure, AIOps solutions could help prevent major outages, the cost of which a study from Aberdeen Research pegged at $260,000 per hour.

 Quebec also introduces AI Search, underpinned by technology acquired in ServiceNow’s purchase of Attivio.
 AI Search delivers intelligent search results and actionable information, complementing Quebec’s Engagement Messenger that extends self-service to third-party portals to enable AI search, knowledge management, and case interactions.
 Also new in Quebec is the aforementioned virtual agent, which delivers AI-powered conversational experiences for IT incident resolution.